0nyr/journals2data/README.md

 * [X] Finish `MapURLInfo` conversion to `pd.DataFrame`.
 * [ ] Working on step 4 of source URL scraping.
 URL evaluation layer in progress (WIP).

+### Mon 28 June 2021

+* [ ] Working on step 4 of source URL scraping.
+URL evaluation layer in progress (WIP).
+* [ ] Step 6 crucial.
+Implement raw article scaping first
+* [ ] Step 6 bis: implement an evaluation score or entropy so as to have some confidence or not on the result of the scraping.
+* [ ] Finish step 5.
+Implement comparison score between previous and current raw scraping result and parsed scraping result.

 end